BadDebt.

 Parent operators whose property or brand attribution has been cross-checked against published portfolios.

-Top operators by court-confirmed bad debt
+Ranked by court-confirmed bad debt — names unlock for members.

 Sample operator view · Pro tier